ChelseaSchool/Chelsea_Mobile/user_stories.md

 [ ] As a content manager and school administrator, I want assurance that the mobile site developers will make every effort to make the site accessible so that it reaches precisely the audience whose attention we'd like.

-[ ] As a guest, I want to access the site on a mobile phone using Firefox Mobile, Chrome, or Safari so that it can be frequently accessed from anywhere 3G and 4G is available.
+[ ] As a guest, I want to access the site on a mobile phone using Firefox Mobile, Chrome, or Safari so that it can be frequently accessed from anywhere 3G and 4G is available for the compatible device.

 [ ] As a Head of School, I want the login to be protected by SSL (secure HTTP) so privileged users' passwords can't be clearly read by outsiders.

 [ ] As a content manager, I want to be able to manipulate site content with the assurance that I'm not interfering with style (appearance, theme) or structure.